 Longtime friends Chris Janson and Adam Eaton had a vision: to build a timber-frame home like no other in the Cle Elum River Valley.
 Known for its breathtaking vistas, beautiful forests, abundant wildlife, sport fishing and gold, the area located in Washington state is the perfect destination to build a second home.
 Chris and Adam also thought it would be the perfect place to get away from the typical mountain lodge style and build something more modern.
 “We wanted to deviate from the norm of western resort style architecture,” says Chris co-owner of Nine Pine Developments, a custom builder in the area.
 “So many mountain lodges across the West have adopted the same, boilerplate architectural guide lines- we wanted something fresh.”

-To bring their vision to life, they contacted architect Matt Franklin of M.T.N Architects (the in-house design firm for PrecisionCraft Log & Timber Homes) after seeing home plans called “Cascade” that the company had designed.
+To bring their vision to life, they contacted architect Matt Franklin of M.T.N Design (the in-house design firm for PrecisionCraft Log & Timber Homes) after seeing home plans called “Cascade” that the company had designed.
 “We wanted to take those plans and expand on them.”
 Says Adam.
 Surrounded by evergreens, the sloping site sits elevated on the edge of a valley with an amazing panoramic view of the Cascade Mountain Range, offering a secluded spot to build.
 “We knew that we wanted to maximize the views as much as possible with large windows and doors,” Adam adds.

 From there, the team began customizing the plans for the site.
 “For the most part, the 4,700-square-foot home incorporates the same organic materials and features that we often see in a traditional mountain home, such as stone, board and batten, and Douglas fir timbers,” notes Franklin.
 “What makes this home unique is that we also incorporated steel elements.”
 Exterior panel cladding, cross-truss and support-beam braces, and channel headers above the door are all made of steel and offer a modern industrial look.